 - Due to the design most people find them easier to clean.

 - It is not necessary to have an enclosure (shower curtain or glass partition) but many choose to include a class screen to prevent water splashing outside the shower area.

-The smallest practical wet room size is 1.5m x 1m with enough space for a toilet and wash basin too.
-If you decide to opt for a wet room installation when designing your new bathroom, be sure to choose a professional fitter.
+- The smallest practical wet room size is 1.5m x 1m with enough space for a toilet and wash basin too.
 The bathroom will have to be completely waterproofed before installing your wet room, and this is a job that needs to be done properly.
-Without this watertight seal, all manner of problems will arise.
+Without this watertight seal, all manner of problems can arise.